Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Introduction

-Another direction is to exploit compression on the model architecture by integrating neural network pruning approaches \cite{deng_model_2020}, which gradually sparsifies weight elements during GNN training based on performance assessments \cite{zhou_accelerating_2021,chen_unied_2021,you_early-bird_2022,wang_searching_2023}.
-Regardless of the improved flexibility, their scalability for large graphs remains limited, as full-graph computation is still necessary at certain stages of the pipeline.
-Moreover, there is a noticeable gap in the theoretical interpretation of GNN sparsification despite its practical utility.
+In efforts to reduce the \textit{graph} part of computation, prior GNN graph sparsification techniques \cite{liu_graph_2019} typically remove graph components based on either predetermined \cite{zheng_robust_2020,zeng_decoupling_2021,liu_dspar_2023} or learned \cite{li_adaptivegcn_2021,li_graph_2022,jin_graph_2022} criteria.
+Another direction is to exploit compression on the \textit{model} architecture by integrating network pruning approaches \cite{deng_model_2020}, which gradually sparsifies weight elements during GNN training \cite{zhou_accelerating_2021,chen_unied_2021,you_early-bird_2022,wang_searching_2023}.
+Both approaches, however, suffer from limited flexibility due to the static graph structure throughout all propagation iterations: the topology may become overly coarse, thereby omitting crucial information for GNN feature extraction, or may be under-sparsified and model efficiency is scarcely improved.
+Moreover, there is a noticeable gap in the \textit{theoretical} interpretation of GNN sparsification.
 Existing works are either constrained to the layer-agnostic graph approximation \cite{chen_fastgcn_2018,zou_layer-dependent_2019}, or only provide straightforward representation error analysis \cite{srinivasa_fast_2020,liu_dspar_2023}.
 The impact of simplified graphs on the GNN learning process, particularly through multiple layers, remains inadequately addressed.

-To mitigate the above drawbacks of current compression solutions, we propose to rethink both graph propagation and feature transformation from an entry-wise perspective, i.e., examining individual matrix elements.
-As illustrated in \cref{fig:example}, the two operations are performed by employing the diffusion and weight matrices, respectively.
-Directly sparsifying entries in these two matrices enables us to reduce the number of entry operations.
-The entry-wise mechanism functions adaptively, that it not only simplifies the current computation dynamically, but also transmits the outcome to succeeding GNN layers and facilitates further sparsification.